Sprouted corn for chickens

 The aim of the exercise is to improve the nutrition for your hens so they will lay even better eggs, whilst keeping the price of your feed down.
 Sprouted corn for chickens is part of our solution.

-The other part is our worm farms from which we give them several thousands wrigglies every week for more protein.
+Our worm farms provide them with several thousands wrigglies every week for more protein.

 Let your food be your medicine, said Hippocrates, more than two millennia ago.